Gordon Heath: Biography

 Heath was born in New York City, his parents' only child.
 His father Cyril Gordon Heath had emigrated from Barbados to the US, where he met and married Hattie Hooper.
 Gordon Heath showed an early talent for both music and art, but opted to pursue an acting career, working on stage and radio.
 Joining the New York radio station WMCA in 1945 he became the first black staff announcer employed by a major US radio station.
 In 1945 he appeared on Broadway to great success in the play Deep Are the Roots, written by Arnaud d'Usseau and James Gow, directed by Elia Kazan, and starring Barbara Bel Geddes.
 The play ran for 447 performances, and when it was subsequently produced in London's West End, Heath reprised his co-starring role in it.
 After the six-month London run, Heath decided to settle in Paris, France, in 1948.

 He also acted in Paris, and in 1950 in London he played Othello on stage and later for BBC Television.
-He directed an English-speaking production company, the Studio Theater of Paris, for 10 years, from the 1960s.
+He directed an English-speaking production company, the Studio Theater of Paris, for 10 years from the 1960s.
+This company was responsible for gathering many of the regular English dubbing actors in the city, including Heath, Ginger Hall, Frederick Neumann, Barbara Sommers, Yves Brainville and Heath's music and life partner Lee Payant.

-He and his music and life partner Lee Payant operated a Left Bank café in Paris called L'Abbaye, whose clientele included the actress Rita Hayworth and other celebrities of the era, and where Heath and Payant were the entertainers.
+He and Payant operated a Left Bank café in Paris called L'Abbaye, whose clientele included Josephine Baker, Yves Montand, Eartha Kitt, Rita Hayworth and other celebrities of the era, and where they were the entertainers.
 Many of the duo's folk albums from the 1950s were recorded there and released on various international labels, including Elektra Records.
 Payant died on December 14, 1976.

 Heath died in Paris after a lengthy illness on August 27, 1991.